sdd/kiddo/README.md

 ## v5.x

-Version 5 bundles a complete re-write of [`ImmutableKdTree`](`immutable::float::kdtree::ImmutableKdTree`) alongside some rationalization of feature names and a change of type of the `max_qty` parameter present in some query methods from `usize` to `NonZero<usize>`.
+Version 5 bundled a complete re-write of [`ImmutableKdTree`](https://docs.rs/kiddo/5.0.0/kiddo/type.ImmutableKdTree.html) alongside some rationalization of feature names and a change of type of the `max_qty` parameter present in some query methods from `usize` to `NonZero<usize>`.

 ### `ImmutableKdTree` rewrite

-Many people had previously unsuccessfully tried to use `ImmutableKdTree` with data containing many points that have the same value on one or more of their axes, for example point cloud data containing many points on a flat axis-aligned plane.
+Many people had previously unsuccessfully tried to use [`ImmutableKdTree`](https://docs.rs/kiddo/5.0.0/kiddo/type.ImmutableKdTree.html) with data containing many points that had the same value on one or more of their axes, for example point cloud data containing many points on a flat axis-aligned plane.
-The v5 rewrite of `ImmutableKdTree` experiences none of these kinds of problems and can be safely used no matter what your data looks like.
+The v5 rewrite of [`ImmutableKdTree`](https://docs.rs/kiddo/5.0.0/kiddo/type.ImmutableKdTree.html) experienced none of these kinds of problems and could be safely used no matter what your data looked like.
-Query performance is in many cases faster than the prior version, but sometimes slightly slower - your mileage may vary but differences in query performance is pretty small.
+Query performance was in many cases faster than the prior version, but sometimes slightly slower - your mileage may vary but differences in query performance were pretty small.
-Construction performance is considerably improved, with up to a 2x speedup, with the improvement becoming more pronounced as the tree size increases.
+Construction performance was considerably improved, with up to a 2x speedup, with the improvement becoming more pronounced as the tree size increased.
-Memory efficiency is slightly better also.
+Memory efficiency was slightly better also.

 ### Modified van Emde Boas Stem Ordering

-The experimental `modified_van_emde_boas` feature allows an alternative stem node ordering mode to be enabled.
-This mode is more cache-friendly.
-Under the standard Eytzinger ordering, a new cache line will be fetched for almost every level traversed within the stem nodes beyond the third level.
-The Modified van Emde Boas ordering is more cache efficient - meaning that on CPU architectures with a 64-byte cache line (ie almost all of them in servers, desktops and laptops), a cache line needs fetching only once every 3 stem levels for f64, and every 4 levels for f32.
+The experimental `modified_van_emde_boas` feature allowed an alternative stem node ordering mode to be enabled.
+This mode was more cache-friendly.
+Under the standard Eytzinger ordering, a new cache line would be fetched for almost every level traversed within the stem nodes beyond the third level.
+The Modified van Emde Boas ordering was more cache efficient - meaning that on CPU architectures with a 64-byte cache line (ie almost all of them in servers, desktops and laptops), a cache line needed fetching only once every 3 stem levels for f64, and every 4 levels for f32.
 On architectures with a 128-byte cache lines (some Apple M3 and newer at the moment), this is every 4 levels for f64 and every 5 levels for f32.
-The downside is that logic to calculate the next stem index is significantly more complex than with the Eytzinger layout, requiring around 10 integer ops (one being a divide) vs just one integer op (a shift) for Eytzinger.
+The downside was that logic to calculate the next stem index was significantly more complex than with the Eytzinger layout, requiring around 10 integer ops (one being a divide) vs just one integer op (a shift) for Eytzinger.
-Right now the performance when using `modified_van_emde_boas` is between 1% faster and 5% slower than standard, at least on the machines that I've tested it on.
+At the time, performance when using `modified_van_emde_boas` was between 1% faster and 5% slower than standard, at least on the machines that I'd tested it on.
-I'd love to hear how it fares on a machine with a 128-byte cache line width, if anyone cares to try it.
-I'm continuing to work on the performance of this and perhaps one day it may end up faster than Eytzinger if I can optimise the logic well enough - the initial implementation required 24 operations, so progress has been made.
+I'd have loved to hear how it fared on a machine with a 128-byte cache line width, if anyone cared to try it.
+I continued to work on the performance of this and perhaps one day it may end up faster than Eytzinger if I can optimise the logic well enough - the initial implementation required 24 operations, so progress had been made.

 ### Feature name changes